jamxu88/getinvc/README.md

 ### Creating a Lobby
 On the Create page, define the number of members to the lobby, and click "Create".

+### Accessing Settings
+Click the cog on the bottom left of the chat screen.

 ### Locking a Lobby
 1. As an owner, click the cog on the bottom left to access lobby settings.